bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <v-click>

-### Send Image to LPR Service for plate recognition
+### Send the Image to a OCR service that will then return the text in the image.

 </v-click>